 CrossFit is a core strength and conditioning program, based on constantly varied, functional movement, performed at high intensity.
-It serves to train the entire body in a manner which promotes optimal health and physical function.
-Whatever your current level of conditioning, CrossFit can help you to improve and achieve your best results.
-By blurring the line between cardio and weight training, all workouts can be fully scalable to meet your personal needs or limitations.
+By blurring the line between cardio and weight training, it serves to train the entire body in a manner which promotes optimal health and physical function.
+No matter what your current level of conditioning, all workouts can be fully scalable to meet your personal needs or limitations.

 Who can CrossFit?

 Everyone can do CrossFit!
 We use functional movements in constantly varied combinations and perform these at high intensity.
-But remember, we scale the workouts to suit each individual.
-So, whether you’re a law enforcement officer in the line of duty, a soldier preparing for service, an athlete training for competition, the mother of three wanting to do your first marathon, or just wanting to live a more healthy and fit lifestyle, CrossFit can benefit you.
+But remember, we scale the movements, weight and intensity to suit each individual.
+So, whether you’re an athlete training for a competition, your first marathon, or just wanting to live a fit and healthy lifestyle, CrossFit can benefit you.

 How long is a CrossFit session?

-Our sessions consist of a pre-workout coaching period (including Q&A), warm up, strength, workout, and a cool down period.
-All together this tends to run about 60 minutes, thus you are total door-to-door and done in about 1 hour.
-Currently we run our classes with 10-15 athletes.
-We keep our classes small on purpose, as this provides us with the type of environment that promotes a close knit team.
+A session runs about an hour and consists of a pre-workout coaching period (including Q&A), warm up, strength, workout, and cool down.
+We run our classes with about 10-15 athletes as this provides us with the type of environment that promotes a close knit team and allows our coaches more one on one time with each athlete.
 CrossFit is and has always been about community.
 We support and encourage one another by working together to accomplish our goals.

 What does this mean to you?

 The goal of CrossFit training is to insure that you will be physically prepared to meet all of life’s demands.
-Everything from carrying in the groceries, running after the bus, landscaping the yard, and to the demands of Law Enforcement, Fire Protection or as a top athlete.
-CrossFit is unique in that it prepares the athlete to perform at any and every task imaginable.
+Everything from carrying the groceries, running after the bus, landscaping the yard, military training, or competing in sports.
+CrossFit is unique in that it prepares the individual to perform at any and every task imaginable.
 We train for the unexpected.

-We address all 10 physical skills of fitness; cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance and accuracy.
-We do this by combining Powerlifting, Olympic weightlifting, gymnastics, kettlebells, jumping, rowing, running, sprinting and much more!
-The “Workout Of the Day”, or “WOD” as we call it, is the training plan that will prepare you to meet the physical demands you’ll face day-to-day in the best condition you’ve ever experienced.
-What if I don’t want to be an athlete, I just want to be healthy?
-You’re in luck.
-The truth is that fitness, wellness and sickness are measures of the same entity, which is all linked to your good health, or lack thereof.
-The relationship between these three are primarily measured through our Blood Pressure, Body Fat, Bone Density, Triglycerides, Good and Bad Cholesterol, Blood Pressure, Flexibility, Muscle Mass, and so forth.
+The truth is that fitness, wellness and sickness are measures of the same entity, which are all linked to good health, or lack thereof.
+The relationship between these are primarily measured through our Blood Pressure, Body Fat, Bone Density, Triglycerides, Good and Bad Cholesterol, Blood Pressure, Flexibility, Muscle Mass, and so forth.
 Done correctly, fitness provides a great margin of protection against the ravages of time and disease.
 Therefore, if your goal is to be fit and healthy, you will by definition, be an athlete.

-In about 4 weeks you’ll begin to see changes in your body and feel improvements in your attitude, mental sharpness, ability to move and capacity to respond to stress.
-You’ll look better and feel better faster than on any other workout you’ve ever done.
+In as little as a few weeks you’ll begin to see changes in your body composition, attitude, mental sharpness, ability to move and capacity to respond to stress.
 Combine this with a proper diet for even better results.

 What about diet?

 The basic CrossFit diet suggestion is eat meat and vegetables, nuts and seeds, some fruit, little starch and no sugar.
 Keep intake to levels that support exercise, but not body fat.
-We have some specific suggestions for you regarding this kind of diet and we are here to help you understand the foods most beneficial to you and your health.
+We have some specific suggestions for you regarding this kind of diet and we are here to help you develop a plan most beneficial to you and your goals.

-Safe: Because the movements we do are natural extensions of normal human activity – standing, sitting, jumping, throwing, lifting, pushing, pulling and climbing – all common movements that the human body was designed to do.
-CrossFit is not ‘exercising in the ordinary sense, which often includes unnatural movement.
-Instead, you’re going to improve your capacity for everyday activity, through systematically training of the body in the manner it is meant to be used.
+Of course!
+Because the movements we do are natural extensions of normal human activity – standing, sitting, jumping, throwing, lifting, pushing, pulling and climbing – all common movements that the human body was designed to do.
+CrossFit is not exercising in the ordinary sense, which often includes unnatural movement.
+Instead, you’re going to improve your capacity for everyday activity by systematically training the body in the manner it is meant to be used.

 Absolutely!
 Your needs and the Olympic athlete’s differ only by degree, not kind.
 Increased fitness is important to the world’s best athletes and to our grandparents as well.